hyperledger/firefly-fir/text/0000-namespaced-plugins.md

 This should allow for graceful deprecation and sensible defaults when parsing old config files, while enabling all of the new configuration needed in this FIR.

+It will no longer be necessary to store namespaces in the database.
+They will be read directly from the config into memory.
+For migration purposes, any existing namespaces in the database will be read and merged into the config (with the config taking precedence).

 TBD: is the "default" namespace still required, and does it have any restrictions?

 ## Namespace APIs

 Namespaces will now be defined only via config, so the POST API for defining new namespaces will be removed.

-The database will need to be checked on startup for any old namespaces created via the API, and should consider it a fatal error if any namespaces are found in the database but not the current config.

 ## Identities